 Brazil - The Most Complex

-According to TraceLink, Inc., a global track and trace network solutions provider specialising in the life sciences supply chain, Brazil has the most complex serialisation track and trace regulations in the world today.
+According to TraceLink, Inc., a global track and trace network solutions provider specializing in the life sciences supply chain, Brazil has the most complex serialization track and trace regulations in the world today.
 Under Brazil’s regulations, the registration holder – manufacturer or importer - must track all drug product movement from point of manufacture to point of dispensation to the patient.
 There are over two dozen events in this supply chain process that must be tracked and reported, according to Brazilian rules.

-Additionally, pharma companies must report to the Brazilian Government’s health surveillance organisation – ANVISA (Agência Nacional de Vigilância Sanitária) – movement of all drug products into Brazil.
+Additionally, pharma companies must report to the Brazilian Government’s health surveillance organization – ANVISA (Agência Nacional de Vigilância Sanitária) – movement of all drug products into Brazil.
 They must also provide complete access to their compliance system to ANVISA through a web browser.

 China: Systems Challenges

 In China, the government sets the rules.
-Serialisation begins with the government.
+Serialization begins with the government.
 Reporting ends with the government.
 Therein lie the challenges.
 China’s regulations require that all levels of product – unit, bundle, case, pallet – must be serialized with a government-issued number, and aggregation is a regulatory mandate.
 To obtain these numbers, drug manufacturers must run a query on a special Chinese government system.
-Once the manufacturers initiate and apply these serial numbers, they are then utilised in the packaging lines.
+Once the manufacturers initiate and apply these serial numbers, they are then utilized in the packaging lines.
 After the serial numbers have been assigned, manufacturers must report back to the Chinese government on all on product events.